-The Developmental Reading Assessment (DRA) is given multiple times per year in grades K-3 to help determine if students are on-track with reading progress.
+The Developmental Reading Assessment (DRA) may be given as multiple times per year in grades K-3 to help determine if students are on-track with reading progress.

-i-Ready tests are given grades K-5 three times per year to assess student progress in reading, math, and science.
+iReady tests are given grades K-5 three times per year to assess student progress in reading and math.
 These assessments are also used to determine educational needs and on-track progress of students.
 Result reports are to go home after each administration.